We recieved some great feedback from last years National Student Survey.

 • Relabelling disabled toilets to accessible toilets following feedback from the Disabled Students’ Network

-• Providing the CallMy app that students can use in the event of an emergency on campus to summon help and TalkWorc - our 24/7 text support service with Shout
+• Providing the CallMy app to contact help in the event of an emergency on campus, and TalkWorc - our 24/7 text support service with Shout

 To help with the cost of living, we are: